For the mobile app launch to be successful, you must consider combining ASO and Paid UA activities.

-Strategizing simultaneously ASO and paid media buying campaigns can be tricky due to different departments’ objectives and alignment directions.
 At REPLUG, we have been evangelizing a full-funnel app marketing strategy for a while now.
 We believe that app growth is a coordinated effort that starts from the first impression and goes down to the last in-app activity that drives revenue.

 A full-funnel marketing strategy allows an organization to visualize and focus on each stage of the user conversion funnel, tweaking the right knobs to achieve the desired results.

-- Awareness – Driven by a combination of paid performance marketing and app store optimization
+- Awareness – driven by a combination of paid performance marketing and app store optimization

-- Consideration – Mainly driven by the Store Listing design and relevancy to user research, as well as the first in-app interactions (UX/UI)
+- Consideration – mainly driven by the Store Listing design and relevancy to user research, as well as the first in-app interactions (UX/UI)

-- Conversion – A combination of optimization of paid user acquisition activities as well as retention strategy (m-CRM)
+- Conversion – a combination of optimization of paid user acquisition activities as well as retention strategy (m-CRM)

-Mobile App launch in a new market
+Mobile App Launch in a New Market

 Launching a new mobile app in a new geographic location needs to follow specific steps to maximize the impact of our marketing activities.
 The first steps to consider are: